BANGAUTOGLASS

 Insurance and Pricing: What to Know Upfront

 Comprehensive auto insurance typically covers glass damage, though what's covered and what your deductible situation looks like will depend on your specific policy.
-If you haven't started a claim yet, Bang AutoGlass can assist you through that process — though the claim itself is filed through your insurer, not by us on your behalf.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 On pricing: the cost of Lotus Emira rear glass replacement reflects several factors — the specialized procurement required for a low-volume exotic platform, whether factory privacy glass matching is needed, the complexity of defroster and electrical component handling, and any camera or sensor recalibration work that may be advisable.
 Every replacement Bang AutoGlass performs includes a lifetime workmanship warranty and uses OEM-quality materials, so you're not trading quality for convenience.